You know that setting goals is a good thing to do for both work and for our own personal development and happiness.

 Key Result: 5 of the features are > 1 page long

-What you will notice is that Objectives read like ambitious, motivating mission statement.
-Plus you can have more than one measurement or Key Result.
+What you will notice is that Objectives read like an ambitious, motivating mission statement.
+Plus, you can have more than one measurement or Key Result.

-One to four Key Results in normal.
-Each Key Result has a measurable outcome and by having more than one you can create a more ‘balanced’ and better goal.
+One to four Key Results is normal.
+Each Key Result has a measurable outcome and by having more than one, you can create a more ‘balanced’ and better goal.
 This example balances quantity and quality.